 People, who use diamonds for magic spells, know they can only be used for positive magic, because a diamond is believed to amplify any energy with which it meets.
 If your energy is positive the diamond can magnify it to manifest what you desire in a positive way.
 If you energy is negative watch out, that could come back as you gaze upon a diamond.

 When used in healing, diamonds are known to reverse an illness by holding the gem over the charka in that coincides with the illness.
 A diamond ring can be used to focus energies into your hands and then send the positive energy into another person’s body.

-If you suffer from a frequent headache you can try meditating with a diamond placed on your own crown Chakra.
-On your forehead.
-Visualize the energy of the heaves as silvery light that's being drawn down through the diamond into your head purifying your aura and removing the tension and stress that can cause headaches.
-They're also used to produce positive dreams and for purifying as it’s known to balance energies and should be worn during meditations.
+If you suffer from a frequent headache you can try meditating with a diamond placed on your own crown Chakra, or on your forehead.
+Visualize the energy of the heaves as silvery light that is being drawn down through the diamond into your head purifying your aura and removing the tension and stress that can cause headaches.
+They are also used to produce positive dreams and for purifying as it’s known to balance energies and should be worn during meditations.

-Saying that women love diamonds because of their exorbitant value is rather crude.
-Psychologically and honestly speaking, cost somehow is compared to the value-added component in a love affair.
-In a way, a diamond is the “thunderbolt”.
-Of love that binds lovers forever.
+Saying that women love diamonds because of their exorbitant value is rather crude, but psychologically and honestly speaking, cost somehow is compared to the value-added component in a love affair.
+In a way, a diamond is the “thunderbolt” of love that binds lovers forever.
 There is something very romantic in that.